guregu/php/www/README.md

 - HTML files in `public_html` are treated like PHP and can be accessed from the root
 - Prolog files in `cgi-bin` can be accessed from `/cgi-bin/`, calling main/0.
-- No static files yet :)
+- Rough support for static files :)